Navneet Karnaani

 I’ve been writing software since 1988 — over 35 years of building, breaking, fixing, and shipping.
 I started in an era when you had to understand the machine, and I’ve carried that first-principles thinking through every technology wave since.

-My career has spanned enterprise software, business systems, full-stack architecture, and now micro-SaaS products.
-I've seen enough technology hype cycles to know the difference between signal and noise.
-I've also learned that the hardest problems in software aren't technical — they're about people, incentives, and understanding what actually needs to be built.
+I’ve seen enough technology hype cycles to know the difference between signal and noise.
+The hardest problems in software aren’t technical — they’re about people, incentives, and understanding what actually needs to be built.

 "I tell clients what they need, not what they want to hear.
-That's not always comfortable, but it's honest — and it's what makes the difference between a project that ships and one that dies in committee."
+That's not always comfortable.
+But it's the difference between a project that ships and one that dies in committee."

 The Arc